 The intangible asset from concession includes the corresponding portion of CONIPSA and COVIQSA, whose main conditions are described in Note 7.
 During 2020 and as a result of the improvements in the concessioned infrastructure mentioned in subsection i. of this Note, CONIPSA recognized an intangible asset for \$296,283.
-Further, and as a result of a downward trend in vehicular traffic on the Irapuato-La Piedad highway, concessioned to CONIPSA, and which was stressed as a result of the COVID-19 pandemic, described in Note 1.c, an impairment loss for \$232,426 was recognized as of 2020.
-However, in the study carried out by an independent and external expert, the value in use of this asset increased compared to the previous year, so a reversal was recognized in 2021 of such impairment loss of \$130,076 in the consolidated statement of profit or loss and other comprehensive (loss) income.
+Further, and as a result of a downward trend in vehicular traffic on the Irapuato-La Piedad highway, concessioned to CONIPSA, and which was stressed as a result of the COVID-19 pandemic, an impairment loss for \$232,426 was recognized as of 2020.
+However, in the study carried out by an independent and external expert in 2021 and 2022, the value in use of this asset increased compared to 2020, so a reversal was recognized in 2022 and 2021 of such impairment loss of \$51,490 and \$130,076, respectively, in the consolidated statement of profit or loss and other comprehensive (loss) income.
 The fair value is less than the value-in-use and, therefore, the recoverable amount of this intangible asset in CONIPSA was determined based on its value-in-use, which was \$98,570 as of December 31, 2020.
 Regarding the intangible asset from concession in COVIQSA, this does not present impairment loss indicators.
 The value-in-use of the highways has been determined using the discounted cash flow method.
 For this purpose, the weighted average cost of capital estimated through the CAPM is used as a discount rate.

 i.
 The Entity has capitalized the amount of the provision for improvements in the concessioned infrastructure, which is described in Note 12, as an intangible asset since such infrastructure improvements will increase the expected economic benefits out of the operation of the concessioned highways.
 This addition to the intangible asset will be amortized per the Entity's accounting policy, using the unit-of-use method based on the traffic volume.
 In 2021 a decrease is noted, mainly due to a change in the criteria used by the SICT for the measurement of certain indicators in COVIQSA and CONIPSA, resulting in a reduction of the estimates of the works to be carried out for the infrastructure improvements in said concessionaires.
+In 2022 no chances in the criteria used by the SICT were deemed.